The5w2h/AIandML/README.md

 4. Independence of obs: No correlation $\rho$ = 0 between observation.
 No pattern in data. e.g. Stock market
 5. Lack of multicollinearity: Predictors should not be correlated
 6. No **Outlier**

+### Dummy Variables
+Used to deal with **Categorical var** in a multiple linear reg equation.
+1. Find all the diff cat levels that you have.
+Create a new col per new category. *These new col are called **Dummy Var** *
+2. Put 1 for the rows where that cat is present, else put 0.
+3. Used for multicollinearity.
+Include all BUT ONE dummy var

+## P value